ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	- .vimrc - the mother of all configurations for a writer.
 	- .gitconf - git configuration.
 	- _config.yml - jekyll configuration file
+	- .megarc - your account information for the Mega cloud storage.

 # Native *nix experience on Windows.